Political Blogs We Like! Get your State Political Blogs Here!

-Finding local and specific perspectives on politics and communications matters.
-Try reading political blogs.
+Political blogs as a news source seems very and 2004 but finding local and state specific perspectives on politics and communications matters.
+As quaint as it seems Try reading national and state political blogs.
 Here at The Campaign Workshop, we enjoy reading national and state-based political blogs to learn about local politics in states across the country and stay up to date on cutting edge campaign innovation.
+If you are looking for national political newsletters go here.

 We have learned a lot from other political blogs who write about everything from general political news to campaign tactics like micro-targeting, digital engagement, targeted communications, direct mail and a host of other topics.
 To share this learning experience with you, we’ve assembled a list of political blogs that give both partisan and non-partisan campaign and advocacy info.